danielealbano/cachegrand/README.md

   </a>
 </p>

-### Faster without spending one extra cent!

-Why pay more for less? cachegrand can help to squeeze all the value of your existing infrastructure is already offering!

-But not only we are working hard to expand compatibility with the most known caching platforms, cachegrand also comes with a tiered storage, although currently is work in progress, which will let you leverage hot, warm and cold disks to cache more data than the available memory!

-cachegrand needs your support and help, it's Open Source, no funky licenses as it's under a BSD 3-clause license, so you can use it as standalone platform or incorporate it into your platform(s), and it's being built because we love to do not let resources go under-utilized!

 ### What is cachegrand?

-cachegrand is an open-source fast, scalable and modular Key-Value store designed from the ground up to take advantage of modern hardware, able to provide better performance when compared to similar projects but also capable to provide a great flexibility in terms of management and developer experience.
+cachegrand is an open-source fast, scalable and modular Key-Value store designed from the ground up to take advantage of today's hardware, compatible with the well known Redis, able to provide better performance than many other platforms.

-The benchmarks below have been carried out on an AMD EPYC 7502P with 2 x 25Gbit network links using Ubuntu 22.04, with the default configuration (no network optimizations) and using memtier_benchmark with 10M different keys, 64 bytes of payload, and with 100 clients per thread (1 thread 100 clients, 64 threads 6400 clients) using 2 different machines with the same hardware to generate the load.
+The benchmarks below have been carried out on an **AMD EPYC 7502P** with **2 x 25Gbit** network links using **Ubuntu 22.04**, with the default configuration and using memtier_benchmark with 10M different keys, 64 bytes of payload, and with 100 clients per thread (1 thread 100 clients, 64 threads 6400 clients) using 2 different machines with the same hardware to generate the load.

-cachegrand is able to scale linearly if enough cpu power is left to the operating system to process the network data.
+cachegrand is able to scale almost linearly if enough cpu power is left to the operating system to process the network data.

 <p align="center">
   <img alt="GET Operations/s" src="https://raw.githubusercontent.com/danielealbano/cachegrand/main/docs/benchmarks/cachegrand-amd-epyc-7502p-get-ops.png" width="47%">